-- If the dumpsters (garbage, Somat, recycle) are extremely dirty, first flush with cold water.
-Then fill about one-third full with hot water.
+• If the dumpsters/garbage cans (garbage, Somat, recycle) are extremely dirty, they can be cleaned with concentrated disinfectant detergent.
+This detergent can be sprayed both inside and on the outside of the containers.
 The sides and bottoms should be scrubbed with an old broom until thoroughly cleaned.
-The dumpster should then be emptied, drained, flushed, sanitized, dried and returned to its proper location.
-If Somat dumpster is beyond cleaning, contact EMS Helpdesk to have dumpster replaced. - All surrounding dumpster areas (recycle, trash, Somat) must remain free of any type of debris, including but not limited to Somat waste, trash, furniture and pallets.
+The dumpster should then be emptied, dried and returned to its proper location.
+If Somat dumpster is beyond cleaning, contact EMS Helpdesk to have dumpster replaced.